-Items checked out from any Peoria Public Library may be returned to any Peoria Public Library location.
+Items checked out from any Peoria Public Library location may be returned to any Peoria Public Library location.
 All Peoria Public Library locations have book drops for your convenience after hours.
 Audiovisual materials are fragile and should only be returned in designated media book drops.

 What if I lose or damage something I borrow?